 Seed Grants

 The Center for Interprofessional Education at the University of Maryland, Baltimore (UMB) is pleased to announce three funding opportunities.
 The first funding opportunity is for up to $20,000 for seed grants that provide support for IPE and IPC pilot projects.
-The two additional funding opportunities are for up to $25,000 for seed grants for IPE and IPC projects that are focused on Team-Based Care in the domains of Health Equity or People with Intellectual or Development Disabilities.
+The two additional funding opportunities are for up to $25,000 for seed grants for IPE and IPC projects that are focused on Team-Based Care in the domains of Health Equity, Health Literacy, or Interprofessional Simulation.

 The Center for Interprofessional Education at UMB is pleased to announce three funding opportunities for projects focused on Team-Based Care.